top of page

 2 tablespoons dried cilantro.

-Toast all whole spices on a frying pan individually, till aromatic and lightly browned.
+Toast all whole spices in a frying pan individually, till aromatic and lightly browned.
 Cool completely.
 Add all ingredients to a spice mill or coffee grinder and pulse till you have a fine powder.

 Store in an airtight container.
 It will last on your shelf for quite some time.